Get notified of page updates

 after treatment of recurrent cancer

-• , () and Lynparza are all approved for maintenance therapy in women with recurrent epithelial ovarian, , or primary peritoneal cancer who are in a complete or partial response to platinum based chemotherapy.
+• , () and Lynparza are all approved for maintenance therapy in people with recurrent epithelial ovarian, , or primary peritoneal cancer who are in a complete or partial response to platinum based chemotherapy.
 In this setting, none of these drugs requires an test.

 PARP inhibitors for other advanced cancers with no treatment options